GOP blocks bill to keep government going; new try ahead

 Once a routine matter, raising the debt limit is now a political weapon of choice wielded by Republicans to attack Democrats — even though both parties have been responsible for piling on debt.

-"The Democrats will do the responsible thing—the right thing, the thing that has been done for decades by both parties—and vote yes," said Majority Leader Schumer ahead of the vote
+"The Democrats will do the responsible thing — the right thing, the thing that has been done for decades by both parties — and vote yes," said Schumer ahead of the vote.

 McConnell has said he wants to fund the government and prevent a devastating debt default, but wants to force Democrats to split the package in two and take the politically uncomfortable debt ceiling vote on their own.